 If you want something to inspire you, then you need to narrow your options.
 Follow the advice you've probably heard many times before.
 Concentrate on a specific type of photography.
-Don't try to be a little bit of portrait, sports, travel, architecture and events.
+Don't try to be a little bit of portrait, sports, travel, architecture, and events.
 Pick one.
 Then narrow it even more.

 If you want to be a portrait photographer, then what type of portraits do you want to take?

 This doesn't mean you can never take any other photos.
 Having a specialty helps you grow as a photographer.
 Instead of scattering your efforts over a wide field of subjects, you begin to refine your choices.
-It's easier to improve when you concentrate on a discipline.
+It's easier to improve when you concentrate on discipline.

 Step 2: Search For Photos In The Style You Want To Create

 Now you aren't searching for random inspiration.
 You have a bit of a target.
-Even if you don't know exactly what you want, you can narrow the search fields on 500px to improve your odds of finding inspirational images in your genre.
+Even if you don't know exactly what you want, you can narrow the search fields to 500px to improve your odds of finding inspirational images in your genre.

 Let's say that you're an aspiring lifestyle photographer.
 Go to 500px.com and type “lifestyle” in the search bar at the top.

 Notice the search bar has more fields to use.
-The first one lets you choose from Photos, Market and Users.
+The first one lets you choose from Photos, Market, and Users.
 Stick with Photos.

 Next, you see that it's returning results from All Categories.
 Start choosing relevant categories, like “People.”
 Now you're getting closer.
 However, it's still not quite inspirational.